2023 Winter Deaflympics: Participating nations

-In a press conference some days before the Games, the Erzurum Governor Mustafa Çiftçi confirmed that the USA, Canada, Sweden and Finland had withdrawn from taking part at the 20th Winter Deaflympics owing to the Israel-Palestinian conflict in the Middle East region and due to the political stance of the USA on Israel-Gaza tensions.
+In a press conference some days before the Games, the Erzurum Governor Mustafa Çiftçi confirmed that the US, Canada, Sweden and Finland had withdrawn from taking part at the 20th Winter Deaflympics owing to the Israel-Palestinian conflict in the Middle East region and due to the political stance of the USA on Israel-Gaza tensions.
 This situation led to the cancellation of the ice hockey tournament, as the four countries along Turkey and Ukraine had registered their delegations for the event.

 Sports

-The 2024 Winter Deaflympics featured a total of 34 finals in 6 sports were held, two less than 5 years before in the Province of Sondrio.Although originally planned, the men's ice hockey tournament and the mixed relay in the cross-country skiing ended up being canceled due to the lack of registered teams.
+The 2024 Winter Deaflympics featured a total of 34 finals in 6 sports were held, two less than 5 years before in the province of Sondrio.
+Although originally planned, the men's ice hockey tournament and the mixed relay in the cross-country skiing ended up being canceled due to the lack of registered teams.
 Futsal made its debut, at the same time as the curling mixed doubles event, the mixed teams in chess and the parallel events at the alpine skiing, replacing the downhill events.
 Another drastic change happened in snowboarding with the reduction in the number of events from 10 to 6.
 Thus, border cross, big air and slopestyle were removed from the program because of Erzurum's infrastructure.
 In its place, two events were added in the banked slalom.
 This was the last edition in which Chess was part of the sports program, as in September 2022, CISS decided that the sport from 2029 onwards will be relocated to the Summer Games.